 NFL parlays usually involve betting on multiple games, so the Super Bowl might not seem like the best time for a multi-leg wager.
 But you could always string together a few props on one bet slip!

-Sportsbooks like FanDuel might refer to these as same game parlays.
-The screenshot below is a step-by-step example of how you can build this kind of parlay.
+The screenshot below is a step-by-step example of how you can build a same game parlay with FanDuel Sportsbook.

 Some betting sites offer a bonus called parlay insurance.
 This insures one leg of your parlay, and you get a small refund if you lose your parlay by just one bet.